-1. Click on My Account in upper right corner:
+1. Click on Manage your Google Account in upper right corner:

 3. In case emails are still not sent from your website/application, an additional confirmation of permissions might be needed.
 In order to proceed, you need to use or fix App password as shown here.

-In order to deal with Outlook extra security challenge you'll need to mark Private email server as a trusted device in Recent activity section inside of security settings area in your outlook.com account.
+In order to deal with Outlook extra security challenge you'll need to mark your hosting server as a trusted device in Recent activity section inside of security settings area in your outlook.com account.

 You need to follow these instructions:

-1. Click on the Gear icon at the top right corner of your outlook.com interface and select Options item in Settings drop-down menu:
+1. Login to your Outlook account and click on the username at the top right corner of your interface and select My profile:

-2. On the next screen, click on the first item - Account details (password, addresses, time zone):
+2. On the next screen, click on the Security tab:

-5. A list of recent events related to accessing your Microsoft account will appear.
-If there are several Security challenges, identify the legitimate one by the timestamp and the origin of the IP address.
+4. A list of recent events related to accessing your Microsoft account will appear.

 This is it!